 As Jesus traveled and preached, he angered the Roman rulers, who feared that he was provoking unrest among the people and planning a revolution.
-He was also feared by Jewish leaders because of his challenges to traditional authority and teachings.
+He was also feared by Jewish leaders because he challenged traditional authority and teachings.
 Jesus named hypocrisy where he saw it and urged his community to claim a new prophetic vision.
 Those who opposed him saw him as a dangerous upstart who wanted to form a cult around himself.
 Jesus was well aware of these charges against him by political and religious authorities, and he predicted that he would be attacked and persecuted.